vlad-uve/CNN-for-CIFAR10/README.md

 #Data normalization
 x_train=x_train/255. #normalaized training image set x_test=x_test/255. #normalaized testing image set

 ```
-2. One-Hot Encoding of Class Labels: The CIFAR-10 labels are integers that represent the 10 classes (e.g., 0 for airplane, 1 for automobile, etc.).
-However, neural networks require the class labels to be in a binary format.
-To achieve this, the labels are converted into a binary matrix using one-hot encoding.
-Each label is represented as a binary vector with 10 elements, corresponding to the 10 classes in the CIFAR-10 dataset.
-In this vector, a 1 is placed in the position of the correct class, and all other positions are filled with 0s.
-This approach prevents the model from assuming any ordinal relationship between the classes and ensures it learns to distinguish each class independently.
-As a result, the new shape of the encoded Training Labels set and Test Labels set are (50000, 10) and (10000, 10), respectively.
+2. One-Hot Encoding of Class Labels: The original CIFAR-10 labels, representing 10 classes as integers (e.g., 0 for airplane, 1 for automobile, etc.), were converted into a binary matrix using one-hot encoding.
+Each label is transformed into a binary vector with 10 elements, where a 1 is placed in the position of the correct class, and all other positions are set to 0.
+This encoding method prevents the model from inferring any ordinal relationship between the classes and ensures it learns to distinguish each class independently.
+Consequently, the shapes of the encoded training and testing label sets become (50000, 10) and (10000, 10), respectively.

 ```python
 #Convert class integers into binary matrix
 y_train=to_categorical(y_train,10) #encoded training class set